processone/docs.ejabberd.im/content/admin/configuration/modules.md

 mod\_admin\_update\_sql
 -----------------------

-This module can be used to update existing SQL database from *old* to *new* schema.
+This module can be used to update existing SQL database from the default to the new schema.
+Check the section [Default and New Schemas](/admin/configuration/database-ldap/#default-and-new-schemas) for details.
 When the module is loaded use *update\_sql* ejabberdctl command.

 The module has no options.